Neogreen224/Skyrim-After-Dark/README.md

 Removing the Modlist
 Simply delete the folder, and you have uninstalled it.

-Credits and Thanks
+**Credits and Thanks**
-Biggie Boss for creating awesome videos and teaching me how to mod Halgari and everyone on the WJ Team - Wabbajack is awesome and so are you.
+**Biggie Boss** for creating awesome videos and teaching me how to mod Everyone on the WJ Team - Wabbajack is awesome and so are you.
 All of the amazing mod authors whose work made this modlist possible.